hio7/TES/README.md

 - In the event of a double hit (`X`), **only the fighter with Priority** will be awarded the round.
 - A fighter **without Priority** must land a clean hit without receiving one in return to win the round.
-- A clean hit by a non-priority fighter during a double hit does **not** score, but may transfer priority or continue the round based on referee discretion.

 ---